Applied Polyvagal Theory in Yoga

 Do you struggle with the ongoing effects of trauma?
 If you have experienced a traumatic event or suffer from post-traumatic stress disorder (PTSD), you may believe that you're permanently damaged; that the anxiety, self-doubt, depression, and fear will never go away.
 The truth is that it's possible to rewire your brain, so you can free yourself from the past, find healing, and live for the future.
 This workbook will show you how.
 You'll discover a complete program to help you get in touch with, understand, and heal from the beliefs, feelings, and bodily sensations connected to your trauma.

-By: Megan Salar LCSW, and others
+De: Megan Salar LCSW, y otros

 -